Back

 How to obtain text of statement:

 Other Requirements: Background check, Health screenings include an occupational health exam (includes tuberculosis test and spirometry).
 Immunizations are required to be up to date or brought up to date (this is provided by the health center).
-Proof of COVID-19 vaccination or medical/religious exemption is required.
 Flu shots (or a medical/religious exemption) are required and provided at no cost to all interns in the fall.
 Ability to drive to rotations off campus.
 Use of a personal cell phone for on-site communication.
 Ability to use a computer.
 Employees are not permitted to use nicotine products, and evidence of nicotine in blood is not permitted.
 This also applies to psychology interns.

 Program Description

-The experiences available to interns of The University of Texas Health Science Center at Tyler Psychology Internship Program are extensive and diverse.
+The experiences available to interns at UTTHSC are extensive and diverse.
 Housed in an academic health center, the internship program offers opportunities to interface at many levels in a medical setting.
-Interns learn to collaborate with physicians, physicians-in-training, nurses, dietitians, pharmacy students, medical students and other consultants.
-They play a vital role in the care of both medical and psychiatric patients.
+Interns learn to collaborate with interdisciplinary teams and play a vital role in the care of both medical and psychiatric patients.

-• Group therapy on acute and subacute psychiatry (in-house) units
+• Individual and group therapy, single-session interventions, and substance abuse counseling on acute and subacute psychiatry (in-house) units

 • Scholarly activity in Quality Improvement and other projects.